esentri/domainlifecycles/dlc-plugins/readme.md

 holds a mid-sized domain plus its immediate dependencies without evicting on every lookup.
 Lower it to cap memory usage further for very large projects (at the cost of more re-parsing), or raise it if you have memory to spare and want to avoid re-parsing.

+By default, the static analysis also considers only classes in `domainModelPackages` (and their sub-packages) - not the project's entire classpath, which for a large multi-module project can be considerably more expensive to scan.
+Set `staticAnalysisPackages` to restrict (or widen) this explicitly, e.g. to also include an infrastructure package holding the concrete implementations of your domain's repository/outbound-service interfaces - a concrete implementation outside the analyzed packages is not found, the same as if it were simply missing from the classpath.

 #### Run
 ```bash